Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Analytics

-Both tools offer essential insights into your email campaign’s performance and track metrics like open rate, click rate, unsubscribe rate, and more.
+Both tools provide essential insights into your email campaign’s performance, helping you track key metrics such as open rate, click rate, unsubscribe rate, and more.

 Image via Shopify